Call 08000 277 323 any day, any time

 By Ali Cloak

-With the new Inquests in relation to the deaths of the 96 football fans at the Hillsborough disaster being reported in the news almost every day, I am frequently receiving queries about Inquests and what they involve.
+With inquests increasingly in the news, especially in relation to large-scale disasters such as Grenfell and Hillsborough, I am frequently receiving queries about Inquests and what they involve.
 This blog is the next in a series of blogs relating to Inquests and considers the reasons why an Inquest will be opened in the first place following a death.
 I have written before about the general nature of Inquests and also how families can fund legal representation at Inquests.

 Put simply, an inquest is an investigation to seek out and record the facts concerning a death.
 The Coroner’s investigation often begins very shortly after the death with the Coroner being obliged to report the death and consider whether a post mortem is necessary.